Tiffany7809/E-Commerce-Backend/README.md

   This is an express application run from the terminal that is connected to a database to maintain and keep track of the backend of an E-commerce site.

-  To the E-Commerce sites backend easy and convienent to manipulate.
+  The goal was to make the E-Commerce sites backend easy and convienent to manipulate.

-  .

   Through this application I learned how to use MySQL, Express and dotenv.
-I became more comfertable manipulating tables and columns in a database. .
+I became more comfertable manipulating tables and columns in a database.

-  .

   In the future I would like to connect the backend application to a front end user facing application..